How Much Does a French Drain Cost in 2025?

 Cost to Install a French Drain in the Yard

 Installing a French drain in your yard costs an average of $30 to $90 per linear foot, or between $2,000 and $10,000 total.
-They're usually installed to drain off standing water.
+They're installed to drain off standing water.
 You might also attach them to buried downspouts or a perimeter drain to move water away from your foundation.

 • You experience basement flooding: Regular flooding in your basement, even minor, suggests that a French drain could be beneficial.